ACMRecSys/rsss2024/content/home/registration.md

 | Academic | € 450                    | € 540                     | € 630   |
 | Industry | € 550                    | € 655                     | € 750   |

+If the invoice recipient is a VAT holder, the registration fee will be subject to an additional 22% VAT.

 ## Students Grants
 A limited number of grants is available for young Ph.D. students wishing to attend the school.
 The basic grant will cover the registration fee.
 In a few cases, reimbursing travel and accommodation costs will also be possible.